tryolabs/luminoth/docs/usage/installation.rst

 ^^^^^^^^^^

 To use Luminoth, `TensorFlow <https://tensorflow.org>`_ must be installed beforehand.

 If you want **GPU support**, you should install the GPU version of TensorFlow with ``pip install tensorflow-gpu``, or else you can use the CPU version using ``pip install tensorflow``.

-You can see more details into installing TensorFlow manually `here
+You can see more details of how to install TensorFlow manually `here
-<https://www.tensorflow.org/install/>`_, including how to use CUDA and cuDNN.
+<https://www.tensorflow.org/install/>`__, including how to use CUDA and cuDNN.

 FFmpeg
 ^^^^^^